-rpl(plug, 100, tp90, ss12, unit).(PRO 7) For example the above assertion, 3-D rpl definition, specifies the existence of a resource point for resource plug at time point tp90, with quantity of 100 units at location ss12.
+rpl (plug, 100, tp90, ss12, unit).(PRO 7) For example the above assertion, 3-D rpl definition, specifies the existence of a resource point for resource plug at time point tp90, with quantity of 100 units at location ss12.

-The 2-D resource point definition returns the summation of all resource point quantities for resource, over all locations at a specific time point.
-Besides that ability to represent physical resource quantities, resource point is also used for the identification of capacity of ity to represent physical resource quantities, resource point is also used for the identification of capacity of reusable resources such as in the example of ftp site where rp would denote to the unused accessed lines.
+?- rp(resource, Q, time, unit).
+(PRO 8) The 2-D resource point definition returns the summation of all resource point quantities for resource, over all locations at a specific time point.
+Besides that ability to represent physical resource quantities, resource point is also used for the identification of capacity of reusable resources such as in the example of ftp site where rp would denote to the unused accessed lines.